danboh/d3-tree-bootstrap/README.md

 - Data is loaded through a CSV file
 - The diagram was only adjusted to read 3 levels of data
 - Search Field is loaded with the same data as the d3 tree

+## Demo
+You can see a live demo at: https://danboh.github.io/d3-tree-bootstrap